Sketch of a novel approach to a neural model: Signal Selection and Filtering

-Outside signals to a neuron have the potential to activate transcription factors as immediate early genes (e.g. Arc, CREB) within minutes (5-20 minutes for Arc in hippocampal neurons \cite{Guzowski1999,Guzowski2001}).
-These transfer to the nucleus \cite{RieneckerKetal2022,Minatohara2016}, and may start new transcription.
+However, it may be possible to postulate principles for a number of learning rules which interact to produce an outcome in specific well-described situations.
+Synaptic signals to a neuron have the potential to activate transcription factors as immediate early genes (e.g. Arc, CREB) within minutes (5-20 minutes for Arc in hippocampal neurons \citep{Guzowski1999,Guzowski2001}).
+These transfer to the nucleus \citep{RieneckerKetal2022,Minatohara2016}, and start new transcription.
 But they have to pass the intracellular signaling system.
-This has a large number of control structures such as thresholds, feedback loops, feed-forward loops, antagonistic signaling \cite{Scheler2013}.
+This has a large number of control structures such as thresholds, feedback loops, feed-forward loops, antagonistic signaling \citep{Scheler2013}.
 For instance, negative feedback loops serve to broaden a signal and extend its duration.
-They may also dampen a signal below threshold \cite{Scheler2012}.
+They may also dampen a signal below threshold \citep{Scheler2012}.
 Signals may be modified, such that later signals in a sequence are being suppressed.
-A sequence of signals may be enhanced to reach a threshold \cite{Mausetal2020}.
+A sequence of signals may be enhanced to reach a threshold \citep{Mausetal2020}.
 These control structures are activated by signals but they depend on internal parameters.
-In this sense, internal control structures serve to adapt a signal and influence whether it is passed on to the next layer.
+Control structures may use existing neighboring structures, such as the neighboring relations on the dendrite, to regulate signals \citep{Gidon2020,Winnubst2012,MakinoH2011}, either potentiating them, or canceling them out against each other.
+In this sense, internal control structures serve to adapt a signal and influence whether it is passed on to the next layer. \comment{